SuhJae/tic-tac-toe-with-AI/README.md

+### 📜 Archived Repository
+This archived repository offers a glimpse into the foundational steps of my programming journey.

 # tic-tac-toe-with-AI
 ### A terminal based tic-tac-toe game with AI only using python and random module.
 This project was made to understand recursive functions.